achikin/verma.github.io/_posts/2016-04-28-datascript101-chapter1-initializing-inserting-and-querying-records.md

 That looks like an awful way to do whatever the heck its doing.
 Fear not, fear is the mind-killer.

-I don't want to go into how datascript stores stuff internally as datoms and all the stuff that goes on.
-For now lets's simplify it:
+I don't want to go into how datascript stores stuff internally as datoms and all the stuff that goes on (since I don't completely understand it yet).
+For now lets's keep it simple:

  - Anything that starts with `?` is a variable which will hold a value for us as we process the `:where` rules.
  - The thing after `:find` is what the query will return.
 In this case whatever ends up being in `?name` comes out.